 Once the insurer reviews your information, an adjuster may offer a settlement.
 It is likely not in your best interest to accept their initial offer.
 Instead, your lawyer should negotiate on your behalf for the full compensation you deserve.
 If the insurer is unwilling to negotiate in good faith, it may be time to file a personal injury lawsuit and take them to court.

 Types of Compensation Available for a West Virginia Bicycle Accident

-- Medical bills
+- Medical expenses

 - Lost income

-- Emotional and psychological distress
+- Emotional distress